 Strategic Content Segmentation

-Content titled “Beginner’s Guide to Photography” and “Advanced Photography Techniques” might share terminology, but target different skill levels and search intents, serving distinct audience needs.
+“Beginner’s Guide to Photography” and “Advanced Photography Techniques” share terminology but target different skill levels and search intents.
+That’s fine.
+The problem only starts when the content is so similar that Google can’t tell the difference.

 Keyword Cannibalization Resolution Decision Tree